It’s none of your business – Jun Po.

-Just like you and me, they probably are already aware of the solution and they don’t need someone pointing out the obvious.
+Like you and me, they probably are already aware of the solution and don’t need someone to point out the obvious.

 So, the next time you want to fix something or somebody, remember that it is none of your business.
 When they have suffered enough, you will be there for them, creating the open, heartfelt space they need when they are ready to learn.

 How have you realized in your own life that you cannot fix your loved ones’ problems?
 What are you doing to ensure you are there for your friends and family without bombarding them with advice and carrying their pain?
 Comment down below.
 I’d love to hear from you.